kencx/source/content/notes/docker/environment-variables.md

 ## Container Environment Variables

 These environment variables are passed into the *container* for use by the container.
-They are not read by the compose file at all.

-These env variables are passed with the `environment:` directive.
+They cannot be used for variable substitution directly.
+The variable must be passed from the `.env` file.

 ```yaml
 services: